mythmon/talks/rust-types-and-traits/slides.md

 println!("{:?}", v); // v must be Debug
 ```

-> Display and Debug are the traits used to format objects into strings.
+> * traits used to format objects into strings
-> They are the opposite of FromStr
+> * Opposite of FromStr

 ---